 Pushkar in Rajasthan is a Backpacker and Travellers dream, it’s pretty chilled (compared to other places in India that is), small, cheap and it has a very spiritual vibe, all the things that keep people there a lot longer than they initially planned!

 I spent one week in Pushkar and really loved it and I think you will too!
-However there are some things to be aware of before visiting Pushkar and once you’re in Pushkar to make your stay there even more enjoyable so here goes!
+However, there are some things to be aware of before visiting Pushkar and once you’re in Pushkar to make your stay there even more enjoyable so here goes!

 To SEE my time in Pushkar, have a watch of my YouTube video here:

-My Travel Tips for Pushkar!
+Pushkar Travel Tips

-It’s all Vegetarian with no Eggs either.
+Pushkar is all Vegetarian with no Eggs either.

 That’s not a problem though as there are so many great places to eat in Pushkar and it’s a great place to enjoy some Western and International Cuisine, as well as some Healthy Food too!
 Be sure to check out my post on The Best Places to Eat in Pushkar!